I am a non-smoker, non-drinker, non-drug user in search of the same. I am divorced and prefer a single or divorced (not separated) man.

 I'm very independent and self-reliant.
 I am "happily divorced," in parental retirement from active duty and enjoying grand-parenthood.
 As I have spent over half of my entire life as a parent, I would prefer to meet a man in the same life stage or without children.

 I'm looking for someone to grow with, and a relationship that brings out the best in both of us by providing mutual support and encouragement.
 Physical attraction is important, but not as important as the things that you can't see.
-I really appreciate a man with a good sense of humor, a positive attitude, similar values and some of my interests, particularly spirituality.
+I really appreciate a man with a good sense of humor, a positive attitude, similar food preferences, values and some of my interests, particularly spirituality.

 It seems that a lot of the men here have motorcycles, probably enough to warrant a site name change to "Plenty of Motorcycles."
 It is wonderful that they have found their passion but since it is not a shared interest we are better suited for someone else.
 However if your "bike" is a bicycle of if "biking" to you is cycling, we may have something in common.